-The warmer months are here and like you, many are hitting the road for that long-awaited summer vacation.
+Like you, the warmer months are here; manymany are hitting the road for that long-awaited summer vacation.
 But not everyone will want to spend their well-deserved time off in scorching summer heat or unbearable humidity.
-Instead, why not choose destination with a cooler summer climate and great places to stay.
+Instead, why not choose a destination with a more relaxed summer climate and great places to stay?
 If you do, you’ll likely have a far better experience, especially when traveling by car.

-Where Are Best Cooler Summer Destinations In America?
+Where Are the Best Cooler Summer Destinations In America?

 Ann Arbor, Michigan

 Among the cities with the coldest annual temperatures is Detroit.
-In fact, it also ranks as one of the cities with the lowest normal daily maximum summer temperatures.
-Indeed, during the height of summer, Motor City only has an average high of 83 degrees and low of 64.
-On the other hand, Ann Arbor is a city with a cool vibe and a vibrant food scene.
-In fact, it’s arguably much better than Detroit.
-What’s more, it’s only 30 minutes away from its larger, neighboring city.
+It also ranks as one of the cities with the lowest average daily maximum summer temperatures.
+Indeed, during the height of summer, Motor City only has an average high of 83 degrees and a low of 64.
+On the other hand, Ann Arbor is a city with a relaxed vibe and a vibrant food scene.
+It’s arguably much better than Detroit.
+Moreover, it’s only 30 minutes away from its larger neighboring city.

 Downtown Ann Arbor

-Amongother leading attractions are Washington Street Gallery, Michigan Theater, and the vibrant Main Street area.
+Among other leading attractions are the Washington Street Gallery, Michigan Theater, and the vibrant Main Street area.
 Moreover, it’s the same Main Street that Bob Seeger once sang about.
-Among the leading events coming up this summer are Michigan Elvisfest in Ypsilanti’s historic Depot Town and Ann Arbor Street Art Fair.
+This summer’s leading events are Michigan Elvisfest in Ypsilanti’s historic Depot Town and the Ann Arbor Street Art Fair.
 Indeed, the latter has been recently the best art fair in the country.
-If you really want to beat the summer heat in Ann Arbor, book a reservation towards the end of summer.
-Not only is it cooler, you’ll have smaller crowds.
+If you want to beat the summer heat in Ann Arbor, book a reservation towards the end of summer.
+Not only is it more relaxed, you’ll have smaller crowds.

 Related: Summer Travel Tips